You feel as though you have to be strong, though, even if you don’t feel like it most days.

 How has the situation affected your mental health?

-In the early days, there was the stress and worry about what would happen in the immediate aftermath of the stroke and how it would affect the future.
+In the early days, there was the stress and worry about what would happen in the immediate aftermath of the stroke.

 As well as the day-to-day stress of having someone so dependent on you, there is also the anxiety about the person you’re caring for, which is there most of the time.